 Is it Cheaper to Buy a Watch at the Airport?

 There is no quick answer to this, but there are often a lot more costs than people consider when purchasing a watch in an airport from duty fees and customs to travel costs, to exchange rates, to the local economy.

 For a more in-depth analysis of this, check out this post – Are Watches Cheaper in Airports?

 Similar to the airport question, there are a lot of factors that go into the final price you will pay for a watch and it can even end up being more expensive.

-For example, a lot of people believe it is cheaper to buy a Swiss Watch in Switzerland while others think you can get watch deals in Dubai, but there is a lot more you need to think about.
 You will need to consider things from the exchange rate to the local economy, to the cost of your trip to one of Europe’s most expensive nations.

 Should I Pack My Watch in My Checked Luggage?

 The short answer is no, it is technically at your discretion but it is recommended to keep them near you for a few reasons.
 Some countries are less secure and cases may go missing either accidentally or on purpose.

 Keeping your watches in your eye line and in your carry-on is always the best decision and limits the likelihood of theft or misplacement.